shengminp/LitE-SQL/README.md

 - **$data_path:** Path of dataset (`dev.json`)
 - **$database_dir_path:** Path of database (`dev_databases`)
 - **$SL_K:** The number of retrieved columns (`25`)
-After running this retrieval step, retrieved schema information would be saved on `sql_generator/dev_20240627/retrieved/BIRD-dev-more-schema.json`.

 ### :dart: SQL Generator
 The directory structure of SQL generator is as follow: